13

 • 3

 The readme states "We plan to open-source Mojo progressively over time, but it's changing very quickly now.
 We believe that a small, tight-knit group of engineers with a shared vision can move faster than a community effort, so we will continue to incubate it within Modular until it's more complete."
 Therefore, at the moment, there is no license and you are not supposed to use it.
-May 9 at 11:39
+Commented May 9, 2023 at 11:39

 • 2

 Who is ‘we’?
 I have never heard of it.
-May 11 at 7:08
+Commented May 11, 2023 at 7:08

 2 Answers 2